 The event website for the event hosted in 2018 is exactly as you would picture it —artistic and classy.

 They talk about what they do and how they do it.
-Like all the other event websites, their site includes info about the event and the speakers, presented clearly and creatively.
+This event website includes info about the event and the speakers, presented clearly and creatively.

 Green Man Festival